What is the 401K early withdrawal penalty?

-There are instances when it is possible to withdraw from both an IRA and 401(k) without penalty.
+There are instances when it is possible to withdraw from an IRA and 401(k) without penalty.

 Traditional IRA and 401k withdrawals are taxed at your ordinary-income rate.

 Related Reading: 401k vs. Roth 401k

-Contributions to a Roth IRA may be withdrawn at any time, and earnings will not incur penalties nor taxes (if the Roth IRA has been in existence for 5 years).
+Contributions to a Roth IRA may be withdrawn at any time, and earnings will not incur penalties or taxes (if the Roth IRA has existed for five years).

 - Unpaid Medical Bills